Calendula

 Smoking-Related Effects

 When smoking calendula blends, start with small amounts to gauge your body’s response.
-Some people experience throat irritation, coughing, or mild respiratory discomfort, especially if they’re sensitive to plant materials.
+Some people experience throat irritation, coughing, or mild respiratory discomfort.
 These effects are typically mild but shouldn’t be ignored.
-Using calendula in well-ventilated areas can help minimize respiratory concerns.
+Smoking in well-ventilated areas and using proper hydration can help minimize respiratory concerns.

-Calendula may also cause drowsiness in some individuals, particularly when combined with other relaxing herbs in smoking blends.
-This sedative effect varies between people and depends on individual sensitivity levels.
+Calendula may also cause drowsiness in some individuals, particularly when combined with other relaxing herbs.
+This sedative effect varies between people.
 Avoid driving or operating machinery until you know how calendula affects you.

 Special Precautions

 Pregnant and breastfeeding individuals should avoid calendula due to limited safety research.
+Those taking sedatives or blood pressure medications should also use caution, as calendula may enhance these effects.
 If you take medications or have existing health conditions, consult your healthcare provider before adding calendula to your routine.

 Legal Status

 Calendula is completely legal throughout the United States and internationally.
 The FDA classifies it as “Generally Recognized as Safe” (GRAS) for food use.
-You can legally buy, possess, and use calendula without restrictions or age requirements.
+You can freely buy, possess, and use calendula without any restrictions or age requirements.

-In the U.S., calendula is widely available in multiple forms:
+In the U.S., calendula is readily available in multiple forms:

 • Dried flowers and petals for herbal smoking blends